 Science and art are everywhere, and the interdependence of the subjects is undeniable.
-The Science in the Arts competition has been created to encourage high school students to consider, research, and present information about relationships between the two seemingly different subjects.
-What better place to bring attention to this competition than the Clay Center for the Arts and Sciences of West Virginia?
-What better background than the West Virginia Department of Education Arts Alive! showcase?
+The Science in the Arts Challenge has been created to encourage high school students to consider, research, and present information about relationships between the two seemingly different subjects.
+This year’s Science in the Arts Challenge will be at the Charleston Civic Center during the West Virginia Social Studies Fair on Friday, April 21, 2017.

 Examples of acceptable entries include but are not limited to:

 In each of the examples, the student would explain the science of the processes used to create the artwork or the science of the materials used to create the artwork.
 A painting of flowers and an explanation of the photosynthesis process would not be an example of an appropriate entry for the Science in the Arts Challenge, because it would not address the science of the processes used to create the artwork or the science of the materials used to create the artwork.

 Students are strongly encouraged to use the 2017 Science in the Arts Challenge Rubric as they decide what artwork to enter, how to research the science of the artwork, and what to include in their video.
 Judges may only award points if a criterion for a category is represented in the artwork or during the video or presentation at the Civic Center.
 Teachers are encouraged to assist students in using the rubric.
 If you have questions about the rubric, please contact WVDE Science Coordinator, Robin Sizemore at email@example.com.

 The winner will be announced prior to the awards presentation of the WV Social Studies Fair.